nasooh-ismail/T2_prob_nowcast_pysteps/README.md

 data/nwp_obs (is an empty directory for now)

+data/nwp_grids (will contain nc files needed for future steps of the project, is empty for now)

 test/ (contains scripts to test, is empty for now)

 run/ (contains bash files for software development, is empty for now)